-The basic package the just provides access to the observation deck via a timed ticket.
-You get to enjoy all the queues in there full and can only go up during your time window.
+The basic package just provides access to the observation deck via a timed ticket.
+You get to enjoy all the queues in their full and can only go up during your time window.
 That said just the vanilla experience is still very good as the Feature presentation, the View is worth any amount of queuing.

-- Cost: $65
+- Cost: $82

 This ticket gets you instant access at any time of your choosing and gets you straight through any queues and straight to the top.
 Removing the need for a timed ticket means you can just arrive whenever you like and be assured that you will be instantly whisked to the top.
-For a whopping $31 dollars we don’t really see this as great value.
-Timed tickets mean queues are not too bad going up the Rock even at busy times, and we would rather keep out $31 and just queue up.
+For a whopping $40 dollars we don’t really see this as great value.
+Timed tickets mean queues are not too bad going up the Rock even at busy times, and we would rather keep our $40 and just queue up.
 But the option is there if you just don’t Queue.

-- Cost: $48
+- Cost: $56

 When you book your experience you are required to submit an entry time and date.
 Your ticket is then only valid for a short window around that time.
 This is excellent for planning and also limits the queues as only so many people can visit at any one time.
-The problem is very few of us are that good at planning, and Stuff happens on trips that mean you just can’t make the time! $34 is a lot to lose because you got stuck in a traffic Jam!
+The problem is very few of us are that good at planning, and stuff happens on trips that mean you just can’t make the time! $42 is a lot to lose because you got stuck in a traffic Jam!

-If you are late, no problem just reschedule for the next available time, or another time or day completely.
+If you are late, no problem, just reschedule for the next available time, or another time or day completely.
 Find yourself at the rock earlier than you planned, just ask at the office if you can get the next available time, as long as it’s not a busy time (Sunset) and you should be able to go up in the next few mins.